citp/privacy-policy-historical/k/kn/kni/knightfrank.com.md

 We may transfer the personal information we collect about you to recipients in countries other than the country in which the information originally was collected.
 Those countries may not have the same data protection laws as the country in which you initially provided the information.
 When we transfer your information to recipients in other countries: (i) we will perform those transfers in accordance with the requirements of applicable law; and (ii) we will protect the transferred personal information in accordance with this Privacy Statement.

 We have implemented a General Data Transfer Agreement, procedures and controls to help ensure that personal information is protected no matter what country it is stored in or transferred to.
-Please contact Knight Frank Data Protection Officer at [knightfrank_dpo@knightfrak.com ](mailto:knightfrank_dpo@knightfrak.com)for a copy of the GDTA.
+Please contact Knight Frank Data Protection Officer at [knightfrank_dpo@knightfrank.com](mailto:knightfrank_dpo@knightfrank.com%20) for a copy of the GDTA.

 Our Sites are not directed to children under the age of thirteen and we do not knowingly collect personal information from children under the age of thirteen on our Sites.

 Our Sites may provide links to other websites and apps for your convenience and information.
 These websites and apps may operate independently from us.
 Linked sites and apps may have their own privacy notices or policies, which we strongly suggest you review.
 To the extent any linked websites or apps are not owned or controlled by us, we are not responsible for their content, any use of the websites or apps, or the privacy practices of the websites or apps.

 We will post changes to this Privacy Statementand indicate the effective date when this Privacy Statement is updated.
 If we make any material changes to this Privacy Statement, we will notify you by sending an e-mail to the e-mail address you most recently provided us or by posting notice of the changes on this site.

+For further information concerning what Personal Data we hold about you, how you can access it and our use of Personal Data generally, please [email our Data Protection Officer](mailto:knightfrank_dpo@knightfrank.com "Email link").